SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 can run four pieces of code at the same time, with each core carrying out one of the tasks.
-A program that uses parallel and asynchronous code carries out multiple operations at a time;
-it suspends operations that are waiting for an external system, and makes it easier to write this code in a memory-safe way.
+A program that uses parallel and asynchronous code carries out multiple operations at a time, and it suspends operations that are waiting for an external system.

 The additional scheduling flexibility from parallel or asynchronous code also comes with a cost of increased complexity.